29+ Best Things To Do in Barcelona

 Starting from the center and moving outward, here’s a rundown of Barcelona’s beaches:

-2. Nova Icaria Beach: A quieter option near Barceloneta, featuring facilities such as toilets and changing rooms.
+- Nova Icaria Beach: A quieter option near Barceloneta with toilets and changing rooms.

-3. Bogatell Beach: Known for its beach bars (chiringuitos), sunbeds, and umbrellas.
-It offers amenities like beach volley zones, and it’s typically less crowded.
+- Bogatell Beach: Known for its beach bars (chiringuitos), sunbeds, and umbrellas.
+It has beach volleyball zones, and it’s typically less crowded.
 Showers and toilets are available.

 Read also: Hidden Beaches in Europe